kh8fb/LAL-Parser-Server/README.md

 Finally, download the model from Google Drive with

 	 	  >>> pip install gdown
 		  >>> gdown https://drive.google.com/uc?id=1LC5iVcvgksQhNVJ-CbMigqXnPAaquiA2 -O /path/to/model.pt

 ## Usage

 Activate the server directly from the command line with

-	 >>> lal-parser-server -mp /path/to/model.pt --cpu
+	 >>> lal-parser-server -mp /path/to/model.pt --cpu --dependency --constituency

 This command starts the server and loads the model so that it's ready to go when called upon.
 To run with the model on CUDA, use  `--cuda` instead of `--cpu`.
 You can also provide additional arguments such as the `--hostname` and  `--port` of the server.
+The `--constituency` and `--dependency` flags specify whether dependency parsing or constituency or both forms of parsing should be performed on the input sentences.

 After the server has been started, you can receive parsed output in another terminal window with the `curl` command.
 This parses the each of the input phrases from `test_json.json`  and dumps the JSON for all of the outputs into `my_output.json`